dutchin/ConcurRecipes/Get Itinerary and Trip details.md

 Name | Description
 --------------- | ---------------
 tripId	| The trip ID
 startDate={_date_} |	The URL-encoded UTC start date for the trip.
 Format: YYYY-MM-DD.
-If no query parameters are provided, the start date is set to today�s date - 30 days. endDate****={_date_} |	The URL-encoded UTC end date for the trip.
+If no query parameters are provided, the start date is set to today's date - 30 days. endDate****={_date_} |	The URL-encoded UTC end date for the trip.
 Format: YYYY-MM-DD.
-If no query parameters are provided, the end date is set to today�s date + 12 months. createdAfterDate****={_date_} |	The URL-encoded UTC date for when the trip was created.
+If no query parameters are provided, the end date is set to today's date + 12 months. createdAfterDate****={_date_} |	The URL-encoded UTC date for when the trip was created.
 The query string will return trips created on or after this date.
 Used with the createdafterdate for finding trips created during a date range.
 Format: YYYY-MM-DD createdBeforeDate****={_date_} | The last modified UTC date of the trips and any their associated bookings.
 This query string will return only the trips where the trip or any of its associated bookings have a last modified date that is greater or equal to the supplied time lastModifiedDate****={_date_} |	The trip includes at least one booking of this type.
 Format: Air, Car, Dining, Hotel, Parking, Rail, or Ride bookingType={_type_} |	The trip includes at least one booking of this type.
-Format: Air, Car, Dining, Hotel, Parking, Rail, or Ride userid_type=login&userid_value=_{loginID}_ |	The loginID is the user�s Concur login ID.
+Format: Air, Car, Dining, Hotel, Parking, Rail, or Ride userid_type=login&userid_value=_{loginID}_ |	The loginID is the user's Concur login ID.
 The userid_value of ALL can be sent to get trip summaries for all users at the company.
 The userid_type and userid_value parameters can only be used if the OAuth consumer has one of the user roles listed above. includeMetadata=true&ItemsPerPage={_number_}&Page={_number_} |	The includeMetadata query parameter combined with the ItemsPerPage and Page query parameters will cause the response to be divided into pages. includeVirtualTrip=_1_ |	Virtual trips are segments booked offline through the Travel Request product.
 Set the includeVirtualTrip query parameter to 1 to include those trips in the list includeCanceledTrips=_{true/false}_ |	The includeCanceledTrips query parameter will cause the request to also return trips with a status of Canceled.